-Conventional wisdom says that hay fever sufferers should stay indoors during morning hours, because pollen counts are highest then.
+Conventional wisdom says that people with hay fever should stay indoors during morning hours, because pollen counts are highest then.
 Not so, says Neil Kao, MD, assistant professor of medicine at the University of South Carolina School of Medicine in Greenville.
 “I’ve reviewed 50 years of medical literature on this, and there is simply no proof that hay fever sufferers can minimize their symptoms by staying indoors or going outdoors at certain times of day.
 This is a myth that even many general physicians believe.”

 1. Make Your Home a Pollen-Free Haven

 As much as possible during ragweed season, keep your windows shut and the air conditioner on (and do the same while in your car).
 “Running the air conditioner will also help remove moisture from the air, which helps prevent the growth of mold,” says James Stankiewicz, MD, chairman of the department of otolaryngology at Loyola University Chicago Stritch School of Medicine.
 “Mold can aggravate hay fever symptoms.”